Palindrome

 - Even when

-is an odd number, the same loop should be used.
+xis an odd number, the same loop should be used.
 But note that in odd palindromes, the middle number is not repeated (eg. 12121). - So, during the iteration of the loop, there will not come a time where the

-is a palindrome) - Thus, the point for terminating the loop should be determined by seeing when
+reverseandxwill actually be equal to each other (even whenxis a palindrome) - Thus, the point for terminating the loop should be determined by seeing when

 Comparing x with reverse